hoovdizz/NFS-Race-Capture-Release/README.md

-# HOSS Need for Speed Race Capture
+# Need for Speed Race Capture

 Version 1.26.2 is a read-only Windows scanner for Need for Speed: High Stakes, Need for Speed III: Hot Pursuit, Need for Speed II SE, and Hot Pursuit 2.
 It never writes to game memory.